Helping Canadians find high efficiency products

 The ENERGY STAR® symbol is a consumer icon in the Canadian marketplace.
 It instantly identifies products that have qualified as high efficiency.
 In fact, recent research shows that 83 percent of Canadians recognize the symbol.

-The ENERGY STAR Initiative is a voluntary partnership between the Government of Canada and industry to make high efficiency products readily available and visible to Canadians.
+ENERGY STAR Canada is a voluntary partnership between the Government of Canada and industry to make high efficiency products readily available and visible to Canadians.

-NRCan formally enrolls manufacturers, retailers and other organizations as Participants in the ENERGY STAR Initiative.
+NRCan formally enrolls manufacturers, retailers and other organizations as Participants in ENERGY STAR Canada.
 Participants help promote ENERGY STAR and ensure ENERGY STAR certified products are prominent and readily available in the marketplace and to Canadian consumers.

 Partnering with the United States

 Natural Resources Canada (NRCan) administers and promotes use of the ENERGY STAR name and symbol in Canada under an agreement with the U.S. Environmental Protection Agency (EPA).
 Canada became an international partner in the program in 2001.

 NRCan works closely with the EPA to develop ENERGY STAR technical specifications for products.
 It also develops Canadian specifications for certain ENERGY STAR certified products.

 Find out who is on our list of ENERGY STAR Participants.